 When we are involved in an accident in Tulsa, we instinctively react in certain ways.
-We hit the brakes, pull over to the side of the road, make sure that everyone in the car is ok, and look at the license plate of the other car involved.
+We hit the brakes, pull over to the side of the road, make sure that everyone in the car is okay, and look at the license plate of the other car involved.

 We expect to see the license plate in its usual front and rear locations on the other car involved.
 This is why improper display of license plate Oklahoma is a crime.